 — J.A.
 Wainwright, Dalhousie University

 “Thanks for Listening gathers together more than 35 short fictions from Buckler’s published and unpublished work, reminding us of his strong hold on our understanding of rural life....Part of the significance of this new volume is that we can see how painstakingly careful Buckler was about his fictional craft.”

 — David Staines, University of Ottawa, Globe and Mail

 “The range here, including unpublished pieces...allows us to recover a more textured picture of Buckler....Given [Buckler’s] obvious contribution to the modernist story in Canada, it is time to give him a place in the national short-fiction canon.”

 — Laurie Kruk, Canadian Literature

 Ernest Buckler: Rediscovery and Reassessment, Marta Dvořák

-Crosstalk: Canadian and Global Imaginaries in Dialogue, Diana Brydon, editor, and Marta Dvořák, editor
+Crosstalk: Canadian and Global Imaginaries in Dialogue, Diana Brydon and Marta Dvořák, editors